-6. Identification Strategy
+6. Identification strategy

 We implement multivariate regression estimations to tease the impact of poverty on fragility.
 Based on the proposed conceptual framework, fragility and poverty have a 'reciprocal' relationship.
 This creates a challenge in quantitative analysis to clearly unravel the effect of one on the other.
 The endogeneity between poverty and fragility is evident as exposure to fragility might also impact levels of poverty.
-To overcome this challenge, and following works of Braithwaite et al., (2016) and Lemus, (2013), we use an instrumental variable approach.
+To overcome this challenge, and following works of Braithwaite et al. (2016) and Lemus (2013), we use an instrumental variable approach.

 We use exogenous variations in climatic shocks as instrumental variable for poverty to estimate its impact on fragility.
-In this case, the exclusion restriction assumed that the use of the climatic shocks as an instrumental variable for poverty is independent of the FEI (outcome variable), given the covariates used in the estimation.
-Exogenous climatic shocks offers a plausible instruments for poverty, particularly that our sample is drawn from small-holder farmers who rely on agriculture as the main source of livelihood.
-Hence, our econometric identification strategy permits focusing on short-term fluctuations in poverty due to climatic shocks that impact fragility at the household level.
+Exogenous climatic shocks offer plausible instruments for poverty, particularly that our sample is drawn from small-holder farmers who rely on agriculture as the main source of livelihood.
+Hence, our econometric identification strategy permits focusing on short-term fluctuations in poverty due to climatic shocks that impact fragility at the household-level.
 We undertook various tests to identify a viable instrument for poverty from the available set of shocks in the HORTINLEA survey.
 We found that sum of prior climatic shocks is the closest instrument for poverty.
 Households are requested to report on the question: "Was your household affected by the following event [...] in the past year?"
-In the survey, climatic shocks include: drought, water shortage, flood, heavy rain, landslide and storm.
+In the survey, climatic shocks include: drought, water shortage, flood, heavy rain, landslide, and storm.
 Given that our sample is mainly agricultural households, majority of the households reported to have faced such shocks.
-For instance, 18% of the respondents reported to have faced drought in 2014 and this figure increased to 44.7% in 2015.
-We use sum of climatic shocks faced by households in the past two years i.e. for 2014 and 2015.
-We claim that climatic shocks have a direct effect on poverty especially given that our sample households are agricultural households whose livelihood is based on rain-fed agriculture.
+For example, 18% of the respondents reported to have faced drought in 2014, and this figure increased to 44.7% in 2015.
+We use sum of climatic shocks faced by households in the past two years, i.e., for 2014 and 2015.
+We claim that climatic shocks have a direct effect on poverty, especially given that our sample households are agricultural households whose livelihood is based on rain-fed agriculture.
 Therefore, climatic shocks can only affect fragility through poverty.
-We perform appropriate over identification tests on the assumptions that the excluded instruments are distributed independently of the error process, and they are sufficiently correlated with the included endogenous regressors.
+We perform appropriate over-identification tests on the assumptions that the excluded instruments are distributed independently of the error process, and they are sufficiently correlated with the included endogenous regressors.

 The IV-2SLS estimation framework focuses principally on level of fragility, measured via perceptions and trust of institutions, as well as fears of insecurity for an individual i in time t.
-Exogenous shock variations is captured by cumulative exposure of households to climatic shocks in the previous two years $\sum{t=1}^{t=2} CS_i$ and is used to instrument for poverty levels $P{it}$ at time t in the first stage of the estimation.
-In addition, we include household characteristics $x{it}$ as well county dummy variable in the estimation to control for county level effects.
+Exogenous shock variations is captured by cumulative exposure of households to climatic shocks in the previous two years $\sum{t=1}^{t-2} CS_i$ and is used to instrument for poverty levels P{it} at time t in the first stage of the estimation.
+In addition, we include household characteristics x{it} as well as county dummy variable in the estimation to control for county level effects.